rafapmiranda/clinical_coding_dnn/README.md

 3. The following files are saved: `modelo_full_nmf.h5`, `DICT.npy`, `FULL_CODES.npy`, `BLOCKS.npy`.
 These are the files needed to load the model in a different script.

 4. To predict the ICD-10 code of new instances, use `predict_dnn.py`.
 This script loads the files mentioned in the previous point and defines a `PREDICT` function.
-This function recieves 9 parameters: part 1 a), part 1 b), part 1 c), part 1 d), part 2, clinical bulletin diagnosis field, clinical bulletin circumnstances of admission field, clinical bulletin clinical situation field and autopsy report.
-See examples:
+See the following examples:

         PREDICT(['Acidente vascular cerebral isquémico do hemisfério direito'],['Estenose crítica da artéria carótida direita'],['Doença Ateroscrerótica'],[''],['Colecistite aguda gangrenada complicada com choque séptico'],[''],[''],[''],[''])
         >>> 'I632'